su6i/masterIpsSemester1/HMIN113M - Système/Projet/README.md

 # Finance with Python
-This is the final project of `Operating System - Python` course, first semester of master of Computer Science for Scientists, Montpellier University.
+This is the final project of `Operating System - Python` course, first semester of master of Computer Science, Montpellier University.
 - This project is hosted in my website at https://www.learnhow.ir

 ## Supervisor: